samirbajaj/rl-multi-agent/Report.md

 Many thanks to former student Tommy Tracey for sharing his [results](https://github.com/tommytracey/DeepRL-P3-Collaboration-Competition).
 I found his code and documentation extremely helpful in debugging my own project, and ended up borrowing the combination of hyperparameters that he used, after two weeks of failed experiments.

 If some of the project code resembles that from [Project 2: Continuous Control](https://github.com/samirbajaj/rl-continuous-control), that's no coincidence.
-Most of the agent and training code was essentially reused, because Multi-Agent DDPG is (at a fundamantal level), and adaptation of DDPG.
+Most of the agent and training code was essentially reused, because Multi-Agent DDPG is (at a fundamental level), an adaptation of DDPG.